DataIntellectTech/TorQ-Finance-Starter-Pack/docs/gettingstarted.md

         \d .email
         enabled:1b
         url:`$"smtp://smtp.email.net:80"        // url of email server
-        user:`$"testaccount@dataintellect"      // user account to use to send emails password:`$"testkdb"                    // password for user account
+        user:`$"testaccount@dataintellect.com"  // user account to use to send emails password:`$"testkdb"                    // password for user account

 Note that on Windows there may be pop up warnings about missing